-A breast MRI (magnetic resonance imaging) exam is a diagnostic examination that uses magnetic fields to capture multiple images of the breast tissue, which are combined to create detailed, computer-generated pictures of your breasts.
-A breast MRI sometimes is used to diagnose and evaluate breast tumors.
-Under some circumstances, this test may better identify a small mass within a woman's breast than a mammogram or ultrasound, particularly for women with very dense (non-fatty) breast tissue.
+To diagnose and evaluate breast tumors; this test may better identify a small mass within a woman's breast than a mammogram or ultrasound, particularly for women with very dense, non-fatty breast tissue.

-For cancer screening purposes, a breast MRI is not a replacement for a mammogram.
-Although it is a highly effective test, a breast MRI occasionally may fail to detect cancer that is detected by a mammogram.
-A breast MRI may also lead to a false positive result, which means a mass or other change is detected but after further evaluation is determined to be benign (non-cancerous).
+A breast MRI is not a replacement for mammography.
+Although it is a highly effective test, a breast MRI occasionally may fail to find cancer that a mammogram detects.
+A breast MRI may also lead to a false positive result.
+This means that the test finds a mass or other change, but it turns out not to be cancer.

 The medical team

-A breast MRI may be performed in a hospital facility or in an outpatient clinic.
-It is performed by a radiologist (a medical doctor who performs and interprets imaging tests to diagnose disease) or by a radiology technologist who is specially trained and certified to perform, but not interpret, MRI scans.
+You may receive a breast MRI in a hospital facility or in an outpatient clinic.
+A radiologist or radiology technologist may perform the test.
+A radiologist is a medical doctor who performs and interprets imaging tests to diagnose disease.
+The radiology technologist is specially trained and certified to perform MRI scans but not interpret them.

 Preparing for a breast MRI

-You may need to avoid eating for two or more hours before the examination, but generally you will not need to make any special preparations.
+You may need to avoid eating for two or more hours before the examination.

-In addition, it is important to tell your doctor and the technologist performing your breast MRI about any metal implants or metal fragments you have in your body.
-These can cause serious complications when exposed to the strong magnetic pull generated by the breast MRI machine.
+Tell your doctor and the technologist performing your breast MRI about any metal implants or metal fragments you have in your body.
+These can cause serious complications when exposed to the MRI’s strong magnetic pull.
 People with most pacemakers, for example, cannot have an MRI.

-Also consider asking whether you can bring music with you to the scan; some facilities allow patients to listen to music through headphones during the examination, which can help you relax during the procedure.
+Consider asking whether you can bring music with you to the scan.
+Some facilities allow patients to listen to music through headphones during the examination, which can help you relax during the procedure.

 Before the exam

 When you arrive for your breast MRI, you will need to remove any jewelry or other metal objects you are wearing.
-You may need to change into a hospital gown, as well.
+You may need to change into a hospital gown.

 A technologist will help position you on a padded table specially designed for a breast MRI.
-You will lie facedown on your stomach with your arms at your side and your head on a headrest.
-The table has openings for your breasts so they may be scanned without being compressed (squeezed together).
+You will lie face down on your stomach with your arms at your side and your head on a headrest.
+The table has openings for your breasts so they may be scanned without being squeezed together.

 During the procedure

-When you are in the correct position, the table will slide into the MRI machine, which resembles a large donut.
-Most MRI machines have a narrow, tunnel-like opening.
-Some facilities have less confining “short-bore” or “open” MRI machines, which can accommodate larger people and also help prevent claustrophobia (fear of being in small spaces).
+When you are in the correct position, the table will slide into the MRI machine.
+This machine, looks like a large donut with a narrow, tunnel-like opening.
+Some facilities have less confining “short-bore” or “open” MRI machines.
+These machines can accommodate larger people and help prevent claustrophobia.

 The exam table will slide through the hole in the center of the machine.
 You will need to lay very still during the breast MRI's two-to-six imaging sequences.
 Each sequence will last up to 15 minutes.
 You will know that the machine is taking images because you will hear extremely loud tapping and knocking sounds.
-Your breasts may feel warm during the MRI; this is normal.
-You will be allowed to relax slightly between each imaging sequence but will be asked to maintain your body position as much as possible.
+Your breasts may feel warm during the MRI.
+This is normal.
+You will be allowed to relax slightly between each imaging sequence but will need to maintain your body position as much as possible.